TIO-IKIM/CellViT/README.md

   --config CONFIG       Path to a config file (default: None)
 ```

 The important file is the configuration file, in which all paths are set, the model configuration is given and the hyperparameters or sweeps are defined.
 For each specific run file, there exists an example file in the [./configs/examples/classification](configs/examples/cell_segmentation) folder with the same naming as well as a configuration file that explains how to run WandB sweeps for hyperparameter search.
-A general configuration for all experiments is given one section below.

 All metrics defined in your trainer are logged to WandB.
-The WandB configuration needs to be set up in the configuration file.
+The WandB configuration needs to be set up in the configuration file, but also turned off by the user.

-!!!
-Insert link to example yaml file !!! (/homes/fhoerst/histo-projects/CellViT/docs/readmes/example_train_config.md)
+An example config file is given [here](configs/examples/cell_segmentation/train_cellvit.yaml) with explanations [here](docs/readmes/example_train_config.md):

 ### Inference